-The General Ledger System (GLS) by Legler Systems is based on the client-server model and supports many special features for handling the general ledger and financial reporting functions in small businesses and midsize companies.
-Either 2-column, 3-column or 4-column financial statements are printed on letter-size paper and for any time period.
-This customizable financial statement software can be run as a stand-alone accounting application or integrated with other financial modules, such as Accounts Payable System, Accounts Receivable System, Fixed Asset System and Payroll System.
+The General Ledger System (GLS) developed by Legler Systems in California (CA) is based on the client-server model and supports many special features for handling the general ledger and financial reporting functions in small businesses and midsize companies.
+Financial statements with 2-columns, 3-columns or 4-columns of accounting data are printed on letter-size paper and cover any time period specified by the user.
+This customizable online GLS software can be run as a stand-alone accounting application or integrated with other financial modules, such as Accounts Payable System, Accounts Receivable System, Fixed Asset System and Payroll System.
 The Legler General Ledger software utilizes a character-based user interface with mouse support on desktop or laptop computers for fast data entry and optimum end-user productivity in a multi-user environment.

-After installations on different hardware and operating environments, this legacy general ledger software has evolved over the last 25 years to an efficient, proven and productive business application for today under Windows 10.
+After installations on different hardware and operating systems, this reliable general ledger software has evolved over the last 25 years to an efficient, proven and productive business application for today under Microsoft Windows 10.
 Custom versions of the online GLS software support in-house control of confidential general ledger transaction records and have been in day-to-day operation in small businesses in Northern California for many years.

-The online general ledger (GL) end-user procedures are identified on the General Ledger menu shown below.
+The online general ledger (GL) end-user procedures are identified on the General Ledger System Menu (screen image shown below).
 Before any online GL procedure is run, the user must first sign-on by entering a User-ID and password.
-To display the General Ledger menu, enter "GL" on the main Financial Menu.
-To start a specific GL procedure, enter the 2-digit number associated with that online accounting procedure or single-click the left mouse button when pointing to the procedure name on the General Ledger Menu.
+To display the General Ledger Menu from the main Financial Menu, enter "GL" to the System-ID prompt.
+To start a specific GL procedure, enter the 2-digit number associated with that online accounting procedure or single-click the left mouse button when pointing to the procedure name on the General Ledger System Menu.
 The active keyboard function keys are identified at the bottom of all screens, including the general ledger menu.

 For all GL inquiry and reporting procedures, a selection screen is displayed so the user can enter various data selection parameters to retrieve specific accounting records from the online database (DBSMST) and to format the output.
 Prior data selection parameters are shown in the Report History Dashboard under the selection screen.

 Inquiry procedures GL10 and GL15 display debit or credit dollar information on a specific GL account code and time period.
 Inquire Account History (GL15) shows a results screen of GL account balances by month for 5 years.
-Query Account Master Record (GL19) shows the total dollar amount by each accounting period (YRMO) with the year for a specific GL account code (and department) that has been posted.
+Query Account Master Record (GL19 (screen image)) shows the total dollar amount by each accounting period (YRMO) within a year for a specific GL account code (and department - optional) that has been posted.
 Inquire Latest GL Changes procedure (GL96) displays a list of the latest General Journal Records (GL01) or Account Master Records (GL19) in descending chronological date sequence.

-Rollover fixed journals procedure GL14 automatically creates General Journal Records in the next accounting period, so they do not have to be manually re-entered each month.
-The assignment of GL account codes in new General Journal Records is done automatically from the account codes in the prior fixed journal records.
+Rollover fixed journals procedure GL14 automatically creates General Journal Records in the next accounting period to avoid manual entry each month.
+The assignment of GL account codes in new General Journal Records is performed automatically from the account codes in the prior fixed journal records.

-Process reversing journals procedure GL12 automatically creates General Journal Records in the next accounting period reversing the prior accrual, so manual entries are avoided.
-The assignment of GL account codes in new General Journal Records is done automatically from the account codes in the prior reversing journal records.
+Process reversing journals procedure GL12 automatically creates General Journal Records in the next accounting period reversing the prior accrual to avoid manual entry.
+The assignment of GL account codes in new General Journal Records is performed automatically from the account codes in the prior reversing journal records.

-General ledger procedure 92, procedure 94 and procedure 96 are the same as those in the Database Control System.
-When 99 is entered as the GL procedure number, the main financial menu is displayed.
-End-user procedures DB03, DB11, DB17 and DB18 appear only on the Database Control menu.
+General ledger procedure 92, procedure 94 and procedure 96 are the same procedures in the Database Control System.
+When 99 is entered as the GL procedure number, the main Financial Menu is displayed.
+End-user procedures DB03, DB11, DB17 and DB18 appear on the Database Control menu.

-The online GL end-user procedures identified on the General Ledger menu are described in more detail in the GL Procedure Menu document, including a description of the general ledger transaction dashboards and Report History Dashboard.
-By clicking on a selected highlighted link in the above General Ledger Menu, the associated sample screen is displayed.
+Each online GL end-user procedure identified on the General Ledger System Menu is described in more detail in the GL Procedure Menu document, including a description of the general ledger transaction dashboards and Report History Dashboard.

-In addition to the operational, security, technical and customization features mentioned in the Accounting Software Overview document, some key Functional Features and Objectives of the general ledger software are highlighted below:
+In addition to the operational, security, technical and customization features mentioned in the Accounting Software Overview document, important Functional Features and Objectives of this proven general ledger software are highlighted below:

-1. The total debit amounts and credit amounts entered online for each GL account code must be equal in data entry procedure GL01.
-Recording accounting data follows the standard GL account code structure of either a 4-digit account code only or 4-digit account code plus a 2-character department number as set by System-Option-26 in procedure DB03.
+1. The total debit amounts and credit amounts entered online for the GL account codes must be equal in data entry procedure GL01.
+The recording of accounting data follows the standard GL account code structure of either a 4-digit account code only or 4-digit account code plus a 2-character department number as set by System-Option-26 in procedure DB03.
 A separate Account-Type code defines the type of GL account, as either an asset, liability, capital, revenue or expense account.

 2. This financial statement software allows the user to define each line item in a financial statement (Income Statement, Balance Sheet and Cash Flow Statement) by specifying separate Code Definition Records (DB01) that identify the specific GL account code associated with the line item.
 The GL account code structure is independent of the line items shown in financial statements.